Identifying Performance Issues in Cloud Service Systems Based on Relational-Temporal Features: RELATED WORK

+Furthermore, many efforts have been devoted to multi-source data-based anomaly detection in microservice systems~\cite{lee2023heterogeneous}.
+For example, SCWarn~\cite{zhao2021identifying} is proposed to identify bad software changes in online service systems via multimodal anomaly detection from metrics and logs.
+It serializes the metrics and logs separately and extracts the temporal dependency through the LSTM model.
+AnoFusion~\cite{zhao2023robust} is another unsupervised failure detection approach for microservice systems.
+It employs a Graph Transformer Network (GTN) to capture correlations within the heterogeneous multimodal data.
+It then seamlessly integrates a Graph Attention Network (GAT) with a Gated Recurrent Unit (GRU) to model the temporal information of dynamically changing multimodal data.
+Though three types of monitoring data (metrics, logs, and traces) can be utilized to ensure the reliability of microservice systems~\cite{picoreti2018multilevel}, the real-time collection of these three types of data can be challenging.

-However, the aforementioned machine learning-based and deep learning-based methods have not taken both the temporal dependencies and relational dependencies into consideration.
-Besides, the performance of these models will degrade due to the existence of unlabeled noise in training data.
+Though some GNN-based methods like~\cite{deng2021graph, zhao2020multivariate} capture both the temporal dependencies and relational dependencies, performance issues can be indicated by the violation of correlation in our scenario, which is not taken into account explicitly in existing approaches.
+Besides, the performance of these models will degrade due to the existence of unlabeled noise in training data, where noise is prevalent in our scenario.